 In Japan, similar digital farming solutions collect data from soil and light sensors to advise on the quantity of water and fertilisers required.
 This is particularly useful to inexperienced farmers who might need help to improve productivity while reducing water consumption.
 These digital technologies are already being used by a number of large scale company run farms in Japan like GRA Inc, a strawberry farm that has gained a competitive edge by embracing technology.

 A fuzzy logic system developed in Cordoba Spain, assesses and predicts the varying water needs of different users (for example, different crop growers in an association).
-This allows farming associations not only to manage water supplies more efficiently, but also to schedule maintenance and repair tasks, hire staff and manage electricity usage more effectively.
+This allows farming associations to not only manage water supplies more efficiently, but also to schedule maintenance and repair tasks, hire staff and manage electricity usage more effectively.

 ConserWater tracks how water is distributed in a field using satellite and historical data.
 This allows users to fine tune their irrigation supply and also identify any leaks in the irrigation pipes.
 Their AI system can learn to identify damaged areas in a pipe without the need for manual inspection.
 It is a scalable solution working without ground sensors, and farmers would only need a desktop or a smartphone to access the data and receive notifications.
 Their products are being used by a 100+ farmers across the globe.